-The Identification Services Ad Hoc Subcommittee addresses those issues pertaining to fingerprint and other biometric identification and criminal justice use of Criminal History Record Information.
-This Subcommittee is responsible for all projects related to the FBI’s fingerprint identification program, the IAFIS, the NICS, etc.
+The IS Ad Hoc Subcommittee addresses those issues pertaining to fingerprint and other biometric identification and criminal justice use of Criminal History Record Information.
+This Subcommittee is responsible for all projects related to the FBI’s fingerprint identification program, the NGI, the NICS, etc.

-The Information Sharing Ad Hoc Subcommittee reviews and evaluates the development of the N-DEx program and forwards analyses of issues relating to program and policy development to the APB.
+The N-DEx Ad Hoc Subcommittee reviews and evaluates the development of the N-DEx program and forwards analyses of issues relating to program and policy development to the APB.

 The NCIC Ad Hoc Subcommittee addresses issues relating to the FBI’s NCIC program, including the current NCIC System.

-The Sanctions Ad Hoc Subcommittee is responsible for evaluating the results of audits conducted of participants in the CJIS Division programs.
+The Compliance Evaluation Ad Hoc Subcommittee is responsible for evaluating the results of audits conducted of participants in the CJIS Division programs.
 The Subcommittee makes specific recommendations to the APB concerning sanctions that should be imposed against agencies that are not in compliance with the policies established by the APB for the operation of the CJIS Division programs.
+More

 The UCR Ad Hoc Subcommittee is responsible for reviewing issues concerning the UCR Summary System as well as the National Incident-Based Reporting System, Law Enforcement Officers Killed and Assaulted, and Hate Crimes.

 The Subcommittees typically meet twice a year and their meetings are closed to the public.
-The Subcommittee chair coordinates with the CJIS Division Training and Systems Education Unit (TSEU) to identify proposed topics and prepare the agendas for the meetings.
-At the conclusion of the Subcommittee meetings, the TSEU will forward proposals directly to the APB for consideration.
+The Subcommittee chair coordinates with the CJIS Training and Advisory Process (CTAP) Unit to identify proposed topics and prepare the agendas for the meetings.
+At the conclusion of the Subcommittee meetings, the CTAP will forward proposals directly to the APB for consideration.